Proposed Basin Plan Amendment – Chlorine Water Quality Objectives and Total Residual Chlorine Effluent Limitations for Wastewater Discharges

 Notice of Opportunity to Comment on the proposed approval of the Basin Plan amendment to adopt chlorine water quality objectives and total residual chlorine water quality based-effluent limitations for wastewater discharges.
 Comment Deadline is February 17, 2021 by 12 noon.

-The State Water Resources Control Board (State Water Board) hearing to approve this Basin Plan amendment (BPA) is tentatively scheduled for May 18, 2021.
-Documents to be prepared for the State Board hearing will be posted here in April 2021.
+The State Water Resources Control Board (State Water Board) hearing to approve this Basin Plan amendment (BPA) is scheduled for May 18, 2021.
+Documents prepared for the State Board hearing are available to view here:

 San Francisco Bay Regional Water Board Adoption Process